Wage and Hour Law

 These provisions are frequently violated.
 Employees are often required to perform off-the-clock work for which they are not paid or required to work more than forty hours without being paid for overtime.

-If you have not been paid properly, call Sullenger Law Office at (270) 443-9401 so we can evaluate your case and discuss what we can do to help you.
+If you have not been paid properly, call attorney Wes Sullenger at (270) 443-9401 so we can evaluate your case and discuss what we can do to help you.